asad-ac/SafePaws/README.md

 ### Loading Skeletons
   Utilize loading skeletons to improve performance and give users a preview of incoming content while data loads.

-### GitHub Authentication
-  Implement GitHub authentication so staff users can securely manage their assigned sanctuary and its animals, sponsors, and volunteers.

 ## Entity Relationship Diagram

 ![ER Diagram](./milestones/pics/er-diagram.png)